 Before I start with the review, I’m going to tell you the story of how I got addicted to the Jason Ester C line.

-I got acquainted with the Jason Ester C skin care line back in 2006 when I was still afraid of parabens.
+I got acquainted with the Jason Ester C skin care line back in 2006 when I was still avoiding parabens.
 I wanted to replace my then holy grail Olay Total Effects cleanser and moisturizer.
 I wasn’t really looking for anything in particular.
 I just wanted to grab something cheap and paraben-free.
-But it was actually the packaging that caught my eye.
-Except for the Jason Ester C creme that comes in a pot, all else come in cylindrical plastic bottles.
+The packaging of the Jason Ester C line caught my eye.
+Save for the Jason Ester C creme that comes in a pot, everything else come in cylindrical plastic bottles.

-Jason Super-C cleanser has a thin consistency–thinner than most facial wash.
+Jason Super-C cleanser has a thin consistency–thinner than most facial cleansers I’ve tried.
 Its scent is a cross between orange dequadin and orange-flavored tic-tacs.

 The cleanser doesn’t lather much but since it doesn’t contain sulfates, that didn’t surprise me.
 While it doesn’t lather much, it does a good deal of cleaning and a little goes a long way.
 This usually lasts me 4 to 6 months of morning and night use.
-Once, I accidentally got this in my eye.
-I was surprised that it didn’t sting.
+Once, I accidentally got this in my eye and was surprised that it didn’t sting.

-I don’t need to say this but obviously, I like it.
+This doesn’t even need to be said, but you can tell that I like it.
 I’ve been using it for almost 5 years.
 Even now that I’m no longer afraid of parabens.

-Non-drying.
 I love that even if I wash my face for a full 60 seconds, it doesn’t dry me out.
-I don’t feel like my skin is stripped off of all oil and moisture.
+I don’t feel like my skin is stripped off of moisture.
 Sometimes, I use it as a mask too.
 I just let it sit until it dries, then I wash it off.
 Even then, I don’t feel like my skin is dried out.